 Ashes can also be dispersed in a variety of ways in countless locations, but are usually released in an area of significant meaning to the deceased.

 While cremation is one of the oldest burial practices in the world, it has recently regained popularity in the United States.

 The rising cost of funerals, concern for the environment, and ease of transport make it preferable to traditional ground burial

 While there has been steady growth in the number of cremations performed each year.

 According to the Cremation Association of North America (CANA), the cremation rate rose to over 56.1% in the United States.

-Joining a cremation society is a pragmatic way to handle end of life concerns while keeping the arrangements affordable and lessening the burden placed on family.
+Joining a cremation society is a pragmatic way to handle end-of-life concerns while keeping the arrangements affordable and lessening the burden placed on the family.

 Ultimately, a cremation society is a practical way for individuals who prefer cremation to ensure that their end-of-life wishes are met and arrange their services at an affordable cost so that there is no burden placed on the family.

-National Cremation Society was founded in 1973 to help families across the United States choosing cremation find simple, affordable and trustworthy services in their area.
+National Cremation Society was founded in 1973 to help families across the United States choosing cremation to find simple, affordable, and trustworthy services in their area.
 Over 160,000 families later, we’ve become the nation’s oldest and largest provider of cremation services.

 National Cremation is the nation’s oldest and largest provider of simple and affordable cremation services.
 Whether you have an immediate need or want to plan your cremation services in advance, we’re always available to assist you and your family.
 Contact us online or call (855)-469-9474 today.